We are no longer accepting event proposals for the British Science Festival 2023. Watch this space for the 2024 applications!

 We are looking for events that showcase cutting-edge science, celebrate the latest developments in science and technology and engage their audience in open discussion about relevant issues that affect culture and society.

-We’re looking for events that span a diverse range of subjects encompassing science in the broadest sense, promising something for everyone.
+We’re looking for events that span a diverse range of subjects encompassing science in the broadest sense and welcome applications from all disciplines including STEM subjects, social science, arts and humanities.
 We are looking for thought provoking events that offer new perspectives on scientific topics and stimulate discussion.
-Newsworthy content will be viewed favourably.
+The British Science Festival is all about making science relevant, representative and connected to society and we’d like to see that reflected in your content.

-What type of events are you looking for?
+What type of events are you looking for

 In this call for proposals, we are primarily looking for events with more participatory formats that take place outside of a traditional lecture-theatre setting (i.e. talks, panel discussions).
 Those formats allow us to reach audiences who would not typically go to a science festival.
+We will be providing plenty of support in creating and forming those events (please see below).
+We especially encourage proposals that involve research working or partnering with community groups, particularly those local to East London.

 We will be able to consider a small number of proposals for talks, only where there is a particular reason why this would be the most appropriate format (e.g. the researcher will be addressing a particularly sensitive subject matter), so please make sure to clearly outline your reasoning if you submit a proposal for a talk.